 Searching for Jobs

-Nearly all universities have a careers centre and it is well worth you seeking them out whilst you are a student.
-Some offer a "Graduate Service" for a small fee to students who have already graduated.
-Services vary but they offer basic careers guidance and have general information and resources that are available for your use.
-They may offer you skills workshops in things such as how to write a successful application form and interview technique.
-You will also get a chance to practice psychometric tests that you may have to undertake when applying for jobs.
+Most universities have a careers centre, some offer a "Graduate Service" to students who have already graduated.
+Services vary but they offer basic careers guidance and have general information and resources that are available for use.

-Throughout your time at university there will be many careers fairs that you can attend.
-They are useful events that will give you a chance to explore many different areas of work and meet different employers.
-Some fairs will also offer you specific advice on skills such as writing an effective CV.
-To find out more about careers fairs in your area look at your University careers website or visit your careers centre, alternatively do a search for careers fairs on the Internet.
-The Royal Society of Biology runs an annual Life Sciences Careers Conferences.
+Careers fairs are useful events that will offer a chance to explore many different areas of work and meet different employers.
+To find out more about careers fairs in your area look at your University careers website or visit your local careers centre.

 - Royal Society of Biology - Job Board